Home » GMP » Stainless Steel Types in Pharmaceutical (Detailed Study)

 Stainless Steel doesn’t release contaminants because, the chromium content of the steel combines with oxygen within the atmosphere to make an invisible film of chrome-containing oxide, called the passive layer.

-The chromium oxide layer protects SS while encountering potential damage by machining and chemicals.
-If the metal is scratched, therefore the passive film becomes disrupted, resulting in more oxide will form and recover the exposed surface, that will helps it from protecting from oxidation corrosion.
-Though the protective layer is just too thin to be visible, it’s liable for the glossy look of SS.
+The chromium oxide layer protects stainless steel (SS) from potential damage caused by machining and chemicals.
+If the metal gets scratched, the passive film is disrupted, leading to the formation of more oxide and recovery of the exposed surface.
+This process helps in protecting it from oxidation corrosion.
+Although the protective layer is too thin to be visible, it is responsible for the glossy look of stainless steel.